shaunmac/coastwise/about.md

     weight: 2

 ---
-**Richard** is a pilot, engineer, mechanic, sailor and farmer with an organic  farm in the Buller Valley.
+**Richard** is a pilot, engineer, mechanic, sailor, mountaineer and farmer with an organic farm in the Buller Valley.
 He now lives in Greymouth.
 His daughter, a farrier, and son, a professional sailor manage the  family farm.
 His wife is a District Nurse.

 Richard was born on a small beef farm in West Sussex and left school at 16, completing an apprenticeship in aircraft engineering  at London Gatwick in 1984.
 Working on every continent he became an Airline Pilot  and Licenced Engineer and flew and maintained Boeing 707 and DC10 airliners until emigrating to NZ in 2003.